CosicolM/knn_Activity/README.md

 TASK REQUIREMENTS
 Part 1: Data Understanding
 	Describe each feature in your own words.
-	Pregnancies
+	*Pregnancies
 	- Number of times the patient has been pregnant.
 This is relevant because pregnancy can influence hormonal balance and diabetes risk.
-	Glucose
+	*Glucose
-	Blood glucose level (usually fasting).
+	- Blood glucose level (usually fasting).
 This is a direct indicator of how well the body regulates sugar – high values strongly suggest diabetes.
-	BloodPressure
+	*BloodPressure
-	Diastolic blood pressure (lower number in a BP reading).
+	- Diastolic blood pressure (lower number in a BP reading).
 High blood pressure is often associated with metabolic disorders, including diabetes.
-	SkinThickness
+	*SkinThickness
-	Thickness of the skin fold (usually measured at the triceps).
+	-Thickness of the skin fold (usually measured at the triceps).
 It’s used as an indirect measure of body fat.
-	Insulin
+	*Insulin
-	Insulin level in the blood.
+	-Insulin level in the blood.
 Insulin regulates blood sugar, abnormal levels may indicate insulin resistance or diabetes.
-	BMI
+	*BMI
-	A measure of body fat based on height and weight.
+	-A measure of body fat based on height and weight.
 Higher BMI often correlates with increased diabetes risk.
-	DiabetesPedigreeFunction
+	*DiabetesPedigreeFunction
-	A score representing genetic likelihood of diabetes based on family history.
+	-A score representing genetic likelihood of diabetes based on family history.
 Higher values suggest stronger hereditary risk.
-	Age
+	*Age
-	Age of the patient.
+	-Age of the patient.
 Risk of diabetes generally increases with age.
 	Outcome
 	0 = Non-diabetic
 	1 = Diabetic

 	Identify:
 	Which features are likely most important for prediction This features are known major risk factors for diabetes: